magnusws/magnusws/README.md

 Hey there 👋

-I’m Magnus, a creative developer with with a passion for both software engineering and UI design.
-I make it my mission to translate user-focused designs into pixel-perfect apps that run blazing fast.
+I’m Magnus, a creative developer with a passion for both software engineering and UI design.
+I have made it my mission to translate user-focused designs into pixel-perfect apps that run blazing fast.

 ## 💼 Skills